How to get free entry to Select Museums in Philadelphia (July 2026)

 Advertiser Disclosure: nextcard may receive compensation from card issuers.
 Opinions expressed here are the author's alone, not those of any bank, credit card issuer, airlines or hotel chain.
 For the most up-to-date terms & conditions, refer to the official credit card application on the issuer's website.

 Houston has 12 restaurants where you can use your Chase Sapphire Reserve® dining credit, from Michelin-starred Mediterranean to Spanish restaurants.
-Fun fact: Houston ranks 10 out of the ~55 cities with the most restaurants in the Sapphire Reserve Exclusive Tables Program (not super surprising, given that Houston is the fourth largest city in the US).
+Fun fact: Houston ranks 10 out of the 50+ US cities in the Sapphire Reserve Exclusive Tables Program (not super surprising, given that Houston is the fourth largest city in the US).

 We're breaking down all the Houston's best Chase Sapphire Reserve® restaurants so you can actually use that $300 (up to $150 from January to June; and up to $150 from July to December) without the headache of endless scrolling and pressing buttons.